google/cssi-labs/command-line/labs/around-the-world/README.md

     [Advanced Game](https://cmdchallenge.com/#/print_file_contents) (be ready
     to Google)

 3. Huge fan of Star Wars?
-Try running *telnet towel.blinkenlights.nl* in your command line and pressing enter...
+Try running `telnet towel.blinkenlights.nl` in your command line and pressing enter...
+(Note that in recent versions of MacOS the `telnet` command is no longer installed by default, you might have to Google how to install it).